inanna-malick/recursion.wtf/content/posts/rust_schemes_2.md

 }
 ```

-In a perfect word, we could parameterize this over a single type (such as `ExprLayer`), but in Rust all types need to be fully applied.
-Still, it's best understood as being parameterized over some type `Layer`, with `Wrapped` being `Layer<A>`. `A` is just the type we're collapsing the structure down into.
+This should be read as being parameterized over some type `Layer`, with `Wrapped` being `Layer<A>`[^wrapped_excuse]. `A` is just the type we're collapsing the structure down into.
 Here's a link to this trait in the crate documentation.

+[^wrapped_excuse]: In a perfect word, we could parameterize this over the `Layer` type (such as `ExprLayer`), but in Rust all types need to be fully applied, so we need to use `Wrapped` instead, to represent the fully applied `Layer<A>` type.

-While we're at it, let's put together a trait for expanding a recursive structure from some seed - this corresponds to `generate` from the last post.
+While we're at it, let's put together a trait for expanding a recursive structure from some seed - this corresponds to `generate` from the last post, but `collapse` and `expand` work really well together so we'll use `Expand` for our trait name and `expand_layers` for our function[^cata_ana]:

+[^cata_ana]: If you're a recursion schemes nerd like me, you might notice that these correspond to catamorphism (a collapsing change) and anamorphism (an expanding change), but with less greek.
+They don't sound as cool, but I think they're more readable representations of the same concept.

 ```rust
 /// Support for expanding a structure from a seed value, one layer at a time